flutter/website/src/docs/get-started/test-drive/_vscode.md

 ## Troubleshooting

-If you get a ```adb: error: failed to copy...``` go to the Android Studio ADV Device manager, select the device, and clear the cache by selecting the dropdown on the right and choosing "Wipe data".
+If you get an ```adb: error: failed to copy...``` go to the Android Studio AVD Android Virtual Device manager, select your device, and clear the cache by selecting the dropdown on the right and choosing "Wipe data".

 </div>